hernantz/blog/content/calendaring-events-with-python.md

 ```

 Now we will attach the user's timezone to these dates and normalize them to
-UTC, so that the change happens on the stored dates, but the time the user will
+UTC.
+You can see that the change happens on the stored dates, but the time the
-see in their local timezone stays intact.
+user will see in their local timezone stays intact.

 ```python
 >>> tz = pytz.timezone('America/Chicago')  # observes DST switch on March 9